-An example foreground monitor is provided with the debugger in the $\HP\RTC\I186XL\FGMON$ directory.
+An example foreground monitor is provided with the debugger in the \HP\RTC\M020\FGMON directory.
 The file is named FGMON.S.

-The custom foreground monitor is saved in the emulator (until the monitor type is changed) and reloaded every time the emulator breaks into the monitor state from the reset state.
+The custom foreground monitor is saved in the emulator (until the monitor type is changed) and reloaded into the 4-Kbyte block of dual-port emulation memory every time the emulator breaks into the monitor state from the reset state.